Chinese accuse McDonald's of supporting Taiwan independence

 The advertisement for a breakfast sandwich, broadcast only in Taiwan, shows a two-second glimpse of a woman's identity card that lists her nationality as "Taiwan."

-Comments on internet bulletin boards accused McDonald's of violating Chinese law by supporting independence for Taiwan, which Beijing claims as part of its territory.
+Comments on internet bulletin boards on Monday accused McDonald's of violating Chinese law by supporting independence for Taiwan, which Beijing claims as part of its territory.

-Some called for a boycott.
+Some called for a boycott of the restaurant chain.
 Others said McDonald's, whose mainland franchises are owned by a group that includes the Chinese Cabinet's investment arm, should be expelled from China.

 "McDonald's this is what you want to do?
 Help Taiwan independence?" said a posting on the Sina.com portal signed "Good Knife Still."